kapouer/matchdom/README.md

-# matchdom -- tiny DOM data merger
+# matchdom -- tiny DOM data merger for HTML editors

 Write expressions in attributes or text nodes and have them merged with the help of filters for complex or custom cases.